 Awarded by the Sheriff in recognition of an employee who has not used any sick time, including family leave time, during a calendar year.

-- Only one (1) perfect attendance ribbon shall be worn at a time.
+• Only one (1) perfect attendance ribbon will be worn at a time.

 Awarded by the Sheriff in recognition of outstanding teamwork resulting in excellent delivery of service.

 Awarded by the Sheriff to employees who have received a National Defense award from the United States Armed Forces (Army, Navy, Air Force, Marines, and Coast Guard).
 Eligible employees will submit a copy of their DD-214/5 (Report of Separation) to Human Resources.

 Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Harvey’s landfall along the Texas gulf coast in August 2017.

 12. Hurricane Ike Service (red and black, dated 9-13-08)

 Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Ike’s landfall along the Texas gulf coast on September 13, 2008.

 13. Leadership Development Institute – LDI (purple with gold stripes)

 Effective October 15, 2013, personnel must have successfully completed the HCSO Leadership Development Institute program.